 After a good deal of last minute panic I now have a working Baby Deltic, and here is a picture of it on the rolling road to prove it:

 The Mk2 stiffened chassis also developed bend, and I stiffened it with two short lengths of brass bar araldited in place.
 It is now rigid and more or less straight

 Fortunately for me the Hornby Ringfield motor bogie I had in stock is the final Chinese-made 5 pole unit with 8 wheel pickup.
-Not only does this pick up better and run better, it is also no
+Not only does this pick up better and r

 One of the "benefits" of a blog is that it records just how long certain projects have actually been stalled.